-Primarily a destination for business travellers to Nigeria, Abuja is a little short on must-see tourist attractions.
-It is, however, a docile and welcoming city - and offers a gentle introduction to Nigeria for those nervous of flying directly into Lagos.
+Primarily a destination for business travellers in Nigeria, Abuja is a little short on mainstream tourist attractions.
+It is, however, a welcoming city, and it offers a gentle introduction to Nigeria for those nervous about flying directly into Lagos.

-While in Abuja, be sure to check out the Wuse Market, where souvenir shopping is the order of the day; and the Abuja National Mosque, a gorgeous building with an enormous dome and towering minarets.
+While in Abuja, be sure to check out the Wuse Market, where souvenir shopping is the order of the day, and the Abuja National Mosque, a gorgeous building with an enormous dome and towering minarets.
 Tourists to Abuja are also urged to make the short excursion out to Zuma Rock - an outstanding geological feature, which appeared on the shortlist of the New7Wonders campaign.
-Several ambitious tourist attractions.

-Visitors with children will be happy to hear that Abuja is home to the region's first ever amusement park.
-Featuring rides, shows, games and even faux castle walls, the entire family will enjoy a day out at Wonderland - and it is a great place for expatriate families in Nigeria to meet each other and allow their children to socialise in a safe and comfortable setting.
+Visitors with children will be happy to hear that Abuja is home to the region's first ever amusement park, Wonderland.
+Featuring rides, shows, games, and even faux castle walls, the entire family will enjoy a day out at Wonderland.
+It is a great place for expatriate families in Nigeria to meet each other and allow their children to socialise in a safe and comfortable setting.